13 Fruits & Veggies That Are Good For Dogs

 No matter what healthy treat you decide to use when training your dog moderation is key.
 Fruits have an abundance of natural sugar so stick with a few small pieces at a time.
 Make sure to wash thoroughly and remove seeds before serving.

 According to recent statistics over half of U.S. pets are overweight.
 Although fruits & veggies tend to be low in calories they can add up quickly.

-The Benefits of Fruits & Veggies as Dog Treats
+The Benefits of Using Fruits & Veggies as Dog Treats

 The reason I stick to using my own fruits & veggies is because I can easily control the portion size.
 Besides Zukes I haven’t seen many dog training treats that come in a nice small size.
 Have you looked at the size of most dog treats lately?
 They’re huge.